Three Little Chickpeas

 • Roasted bell peppers

-• Slice and bake some tortillas to make strips for a crunchy topping
+• Slice and bake corn tortillas to make strips for a crunchy topping or tortilla chips

 • Grilled veggies